welteki/docs.actuated.dev/docs/tasks/debug-ssh.md

 # Example: Debug a job with SSH

-If your tier and subscription includes debugging with SSH, then you can follow these instructions to get a shell into your self-hosted runner.
+If your it's included within your actuated plan, then you can get a shell into any self-hosted runner - including GitHub's own hosted runners.

 Certified for: